What are your thoughts on this time of a woman’s life and what more can we expect from the Liz Earle wellbeing empire?

 What are the things that are getting you through?

-Daily exercise or movement of some kind, a strict seven and a half hours sleep routine, better gut health, high-fat low carb eating and, most obviously, taking HRT.
+Daily exercise or movement of some kind is key.
+Plus, a strict seven and a half hours sleep routine, better gut health, high-fat low carb eating and, most obviously, taking HRT.

 I think it’s fair to say that the perimenopause takes most of us by surprise.